NEW HAMPSHIRE FROM A TO Z

-New Hampshire has 5 LIGHTHOUSES.
-Three are on Lake Sunapee, and 1 is on an island.
+New Hampshire has several LIGHTHOUSES. .
 The Portsmouth Light house on the Atlantic coast was established in 1771 - before the American Revolution.
 Since 1771, Fort William and Mary has been home to a lighthouse.
 The current installation, the Portsmouth Harbor Light, was completed in 1878.
 The tower and the grounds immediately around it are open for scheduled tours.
 The most important aspect of a lighthouse is the light that comes from the tower.

 New Hampshire has many MOUNTAINS and Mountain Ranges.
 Many mountains are over 4,000 feet and Peak Bagging is a popular sport.
 It is an activity in which hillwalkers and mountaineers attempt to reach the summit of some collection of peaks.
 Grand Mt.
 Monadnock has long been described as the second-most-climbed mountain in the world.
 The Old Man of the Mountain was a series of five granite cliff ledges on Cannon Mountain in the White Mountains of New Hampshire that appeared to be the jagged profile of a face when viewed from the north.

 Many MUSEUMS are located throughout New Hampshire including Art Museums and Historical Museums.
 The Castle in the Clouds is a historic house with trails and science programs for children.
 Clark's Trading Post has a trained bear show, train rides, a fire station, and museum.
 The Muster Field Farm Museum is a working farm.